Brodiaeoideae: History

 For most of the 19th and 20th centuries, when the group was recognized at all, it was usually at tribal rank and usually called Brodiaeeae.
 Most authors assigned it to Liliaceae, Alliaceae, or Amaryllidaceae.
 In 1985, Dahlgren, Clifford, and Yeo treated it as tribe Brodiaeeae of Alliaceae.

 Toward the end of the 20th century, it became increasingly evident that the heterogeneous Liliaceae recognized by most authors was several times polyphyletic and that Brodiaea and its relatives were closer to Asparagus than to Allium or Amaryllis.
 For these reasons, the family Themidaceae was resurrected in an article in Taxon in 1996.
 The name 'Themidaceae' was first used by Richard Salisbury in 1866.
 The name was based on the now-defunct genus Themis, which was established by Salisbury along with the family.
 The only species ever assigned to Themis was Themis ixioides.
 Its name was changed to Brodiaea ixioides by Sereno Watson in 1879, then to Triteleia ixioides by Edward Lee Greene in 1886.
 It is known as Triteleia ixioides in Flora of North America.

 When the Angiosperm Phylogeny Group published the APG II system in 2003, Themidaceae was treated as an optional circumscription for those who thought that Asparagaceae sensu lato should be divided into smaller segregate families.
 When the APG III system was published in 2009, Themidaceae was not accepted.
 In an accompanying article, it was treated as Brodiaeoideae, one of 7 subfamilies in Asparagaceae.

 Genera

-According to the Angiosperm Phylogeny Website as of May 2011, the genera included in the subfamily are:
+11 genera were included in the Angiosperm Phylogeny Website as of May 2016.
+Since then, two additional genera, Dipterostemon and Xochiquetzallia, have been recognized.
+As of 2026, Brodiaeoideae consists of the following 13 genera: